LeGrandMAG/my100daysofOpenSource/README.md

 ## Progress:

 Today I came across a Book Finder open source project.
-The project itself
+The project itself was quite easy.
+Using Vanilla javascript and making API call to google books and displaying the result of the list of books.
+I could built something like this too.

+After looking for issue, on github, their was an issue open.
+It was about the footer overlapping witht he main content of the page.
+As I have a lot of understanding of css it was easily manageable, in less than 5 minutes I was done.

+The rest of the time was spent only open issue here and there.

 ## Thoughts:

-I opened my
+I opening issues is also a skills: Getting to know the project, understanding what's working and what's not, underlying what can be done so that the the project work correctly again.

 ## Day 10/100 October 19th: